Statement on Standards of Professional Conduct (updated 2017)

 Historians cannot successfully do this work without mutual trust and respect.
 By practicing their craft with integrity, historians acquire a reputation for trustworthiness that is arguably their single most precious professional asset.
 The trust and respect both of one’s peers and of the public at large are among the greatest and most hard-won achievements that any historian can attain.
 It is foolish indeed to put them at risk.

 Honoring the historical record also means leaving a clear trail for subsequent historians to follow.
+Any changes to a primary source or published secondary work, whether digital or print, should be noted.
+The ease with which digitally preserved records are reproduced and accessed facilitates this practice but makes accurate citation even more vital.
 This is why scholarly apparatus in the form of bibliographies and annotations (and associated institutional repositories like libraries, archives, and museums) is so essential to the professional practice of history.
 Such apparatus is valuable for many reasons.
 It enables other historians to retrace the steps in an argument to make sure those steps are justified by the sources.
 Apparatus often evaluates evidence to indicate gaps in the historical record that might cast doubt on a given interpretation.
 Knowing that trust is ultimately more important than winning a debate for the wrong reasons, professional historians are as interested in defining the limits and uncertainties of their own arguments as they are in persuading others that those arguments are correct.
 Finally, the trail of evidence left by any single work of history becomes a key starting point for subsequent investigations of the same subject, and thus makes a critical contribution to our collective capacity to ask and answer new questions about the past.
 For all these reasons, historians pride themselves on the accuracy with which they use and document sources.
 The sloppier their apparatus, the harder it is for other historians to trust their work.

 The trail of evidence in bibliographies, notes, museum catalogs, databases, and other forms of scholarly apparatus is crucial not just for documenting the primary sources on which a work of history depends, but the secondary sources as well.
 Practicing history with integrity means acknowledging one’s debts to the work of other historians.
 To copy the work of another and claim it for one’s own is plagiarism—an act historians abhor.
 Plagiarism violates the historical record by failing to reveal the secondary sources that have contributed to a given line of argument.
 It is a form of fraud, and betrays the trust on which the historical profession depends.
 Much more will be said about it later in this Statement on Standards.